Nadeesha-D-Shalom/VehicleRentalSystem/README.md

-Vehicle Rental System – SE1020 OOP Project
+Vehicle Rental System – University Project (SE1020 OOP Module)

-Developed a fully functional web-based vehicle rental application as part of the SE1020 Object-Oriented Programming module.
-The project was implemented using Java, JSP, Servlets, and file handling (no database), deployed on Apache Tomcat.
-Key features include:

-Complete CRUD operations for users, vehicles, bookings, admins, ratings, and packages

-Applied OOP principles: Encapsulation, Inheritance, Polymorphism

-Built responsive user and admin dashboards using HTML, CSS, and Bootstrap
+A full-featured JSP-based web application developed as part of a university coursework project to manage vehicle rentals.
+Built using Java, Servlets, and JSP, the system supports both user and admin functionalities, including user management, vehicle listings, booking processing, package handling, ratings, and availability tracking.

+✅ The system is developed entirely using Object-Oriented Programming (OOP) principles, including:

+Encapsulation – All core entities use private fields with public getters/setters

+Abstraction – Business logic and file handling are abstracted in controller/manager classes

+Inheritance – Shared class hierarchies for roles (e.g., User, Admin)

+Polymorphism – Overridden methods across management classes for flexible behavior

+Composition – Relationships between vehicles, bookings, and users modeled using composition

+Modularity & Reusability – Separated concerns between data models, servlets, managers, and JSP views

+📂 Data stored in .txt files using list/queue-based managers (no database) 🎨 Frontend styled with HTML, CSS, and Bootstrap for a responsive user experience 🧠 Perfect for learning JSP-based system design, file-handling logic, and implementing complete CRUD operations in a real-world OOP project

-Collaborated with a 6-member team using GitHub for version control
+🔗 Developed collaboratively by a 6-member team using GitHub for version control and Apache Tomcat for deployment

-Ensured smooth file-based storage with .txt files for user and booking data

-Designed with a minimum of 3 UI pages per user role, supporting both users and admins

-This project showcases core Java web development skills and the ability to design structured, file-based systems with proper object-oriented architecture.